Learning Horn Envelopes via Queries from Large Language Models: Non-termination of HORN when the target is non-Horn

 In this appendix, we give the pseudo-code of the classical algorithm and give an example run of a non-Horn target with a choice of counterexamples on which it does not terminate (see also~\cite{DBLP:journals/corr/abs-2204-00361}).

 \SetKwInput{KwData}{input} \SetKwInput{KwResult}{output}

 \begin{proposition} Algorithm \ref{alg:Horn} (i.e. the classic Horn learning algorithm of \cite{Horn}) is not guaranteed to terminate when the target is non-Horn. \end{proposition} \begin{proof} Let $\Vsf=\{a,b,c,d\}$ and let $\varphi=\{a\to\bot, b\vee c\}$ be the target.
-Observe that $\env(\varphi)=\{a\to\bot\}$ and hence e.g. $\{d\}$ is a non-Horn negative example for $\varphi$ because $\{d\}\models\env(\varphi)$ but $\{d\}\not\models b\vee c$.
-Now we describe an adversarial choice of counterexamples that forces Algorithm \ref{alg:Horn} to add the same metaclause and then remove it to get an empty hypothesis $H$ over and over again.
-First, we return the non-Horn negative example $\{d\}$, whence the clauses $d\to a,d\to b,d\to c$ and $d\to\bot$ are added to $H$.
-Then we return the positive counterexample $\{b,d\}\not\models d\to c,d\to\bot$, after which only the clause $d\to b$ is not removed $H$.
-Next, we give the positive counterexample $\{c,d\}\not\models d\to b$ after which also $d\to b$ is removed from $H$ so $H$ is empty.
+We have that $\env(\varphi)=\{a\to\bot\}$ and hence e.g. $\{d\}$ is a non-Horn negative example for $\varphi$ because $\{d\}\models\env(\varphi)$ but $\{d\}\not\models b\vee c$.
+Now we describe an adversarial choice of counterexamples that forces Algorithm \ref{alg:Horn} to add the same metarule and then remove it to get an empty hypothesis $\Hmc$ over and over again.
+First, we return the non-Horn negative example $\{d\}$, whence the rules $d\to a,d\to b,d\to c$ and $d\to\bot$ are added to $\Hmc$.
+Then we return the positive counterexample $\{b,d\}\not\models d\to c,d\to\bot$, after which only the rule $d\to b$ is not removed $\Hmc$.
+Next, we give the positive counterexample $\{c,d\}\not\models d\to b$ after which also $d\to b$ is removed from $\Hmc$ so $\Hmc$ is empty.
 Therefore, if these three counterexamples are returned again and again in this order, Algorithm \ref{alg:Horn} does not terminate.\footnote{The optimized version of the classic Horn algorithm (called ``HORN1'' in \cite{Horn}) is not even well-defined for a non-Horn target.
-For in this case we would end up with a metaclause whose consequent is empty.
-This is not the same as the consequent of a metaclause being $\bot$; in fact this has no meaning.} \end{proof}
+In this case we would end up with a metarule whose consequent is empty.
+This is not the same as the consequent of a metarule being $\bot$; in fact this has no meaning.} \end{proof}